adityakamath/so100-playground/playground/README.md

 1. Keyboard and gamepad controls will simultaneously move both the virtual and real robot
 2. Robot movement speed can be adjusted using the speed slider
 3. The real robot connection can be toggled using the "Connect Real Robot" button in the control panel
+4. Each servo's direction can be inverted using the direction toggle buttons next to their status indicators

 ### How it Works